SaaS features page, also called product or solutions page is part and parcel of any SaaS website.

 We are social beings and give weight to what people say about others.
 Especially when “other” is a business you think of partnering with.

-6. Product videos (optional) – Adding videos to features pages is not so common but maybe you can do it to stand out.
+6. Product videos (optional): Adding videos to feature pages is not so common, but maybe you can do it to stand out.

-If you decide so, make sure your video(s) is short, clear and is directing the visitor to take an action instead of distracting.
+If you decide so, make sure your video(s) is short, clear, and is directing the visitor to take action instead of distracting.

 Bear in mind that your CTA shouldn’t appear only once.
 You can have it multiple times throughout your product page copy.